chuckleplant/blog/_posts/2018-07-23-google-photos-geotag.md

 disqus_identifier: geotagPython
 ---

-> Who controls the past controls the future.
-Who controls the present controls the past.
+> He who controls the past controls the future.
+He who controls the present controls the past.
+>
+> -- George Orwell, 1984

 [Here](https://github.com/chuckleplant/blog/blob/master/scripts/location-geotag.py)'s a script that runs on Python that can add GPS tags to your photos (jpg) given your Google location history.
 You have to download the location history from [https://takeout.google.com/](https://takeout.google.com/) and run: